donovan-duplessis/cakephp-captcha/readme.md

 ## Authentication

-If you are using the authentication component, ensure that the captcha action (that generates the image) is granted access
+If you are using the authentication component, ensure that the captcha action (that generates the image) is granted access.

 ## Sample Code